On linearised and elliptic versions of the Kashiwara-Vergne Lie algebra: The elliptic Kashiwara-Vergne Lie algebra

-\textit{Proof.} Let $f=\nu(b)$, so that $f\in V_{\lie{krv}}$.
-Then the property that $b_y-b_x$ is anti-palindromic is precisely equivalent to the push-invariance of $f$ (this is proved as the equivalence of properties (iv) and (v) of Theorem 2.1 of \cite{S1}).
+\textit{Proof.} {Let $b\in W_{\lie{krv}}$.
+Put $f=\nu(b)$, so we have $f\in V_{\lie{krv}}$.} Then the property that $b_y-b_x$ is anti-palindromic is precisely equivalent to the push-invariance of $f$ (this is proved as the equivalence of properties (iv) and (v) of Theorem 2.1 of \cite{S1}).
 This proves (i).

 For (ii), we note that since $f\in V_{\lie{krv}}$, $f^y-f^x$ is push-constant for the value $c=(f|x^{n-1}y)=(-1)^{n-1}(b|x^{n-1}y)$.
 We have

 so

 Thus since $f(x,y)=xf^x(x,y)+yf^y(x,y)$, this gives